You may be going to South America with plans to visit Iguazu Falls, Machu Picchu, Patagonia, Torres del Paine, or the beautiful Andes Mountain range.

 7. Parilla in Argentina or Uruguay

 Argentina and Uruguay are both top beef producing countries in the world.
-Given the popularity of meat in both countries, you must experience eating at a parilla or steakhouse.
+Given the popularity of meat in both countries, you must experience eating thick and juicy cuts of meat at a parilla or steakhouse.

 Traveling to a new country or part of the world is exciting.
 Seeing the museums, as well as the cultural and historical sites expands your understanding of the place.